In the College of Education and Human Development, we have three departments and one school:

 The College of Education offers six undergraduate degree programs, three master's degree programs, and one doctoral program.
 The College of Education boast approximately 2,250 students with an average of 400 students graduating each year.
 The College of Education also offers the Certification-Only Program: Alternative Path to Certification and several Graduate Certificates.
 Approximately 55 students receive their teacher certification through the Certification-Only Program each year.

 The College of Education has been nationally accredited since 1954 by the National Council for the Accreditation of Teacher Education (NCATE) and was the first university in the state of Louisiana to receive this honor.
 In 2013, NCATE and TEAC consolidated into Council for the Accreditation of Educator Preparation (CAEP).
 The College of Education adheres to the certification requirements of the Louisiana Department of Education.
 Courses in the College of Education help prepare candidate to be successful on the Praxis Series tests and the School Leadership Licensure Assessment (SLLA).
 Candidates have multiple opportunities to successfully complete these tests.

 The College of Education at the University of Louisiana at Lafayette provides the largest number of certified teachers in the state of Louisiana.
-Additionally, the College of Education offers a variety of career paths through the School of Kinesiology for those working in an allied health profession or a certification profession, such as an occupational therapist, physical therapist, athletic trainer, sports manager, exercise and fitness director, cardiac rehab, or physician’s assistant.
+Additionally, the College of Education offers a variety of career paths through the School of Kinesiology for those working in an allied health profession or a certification profession, such as an occupational therapist, physical therapist, athletic trainer, sport management, exercise and fitness director, cardiac rehab, or physician’s assistant.
 Our programs are designed to provide our candidates with an up-to-date knowledge base.

 Undergraduates in the teacher preparation program are called candidates.
 The ultimate goal of the program is to prepare candidate to have a positive impact on student learning in the classroom.
 Our belief is that education should be a seamless transition from preschool to 16+.
 To support this belief, we use a variety of highly effective teaching methods, engage in hands-on experiences, participate in performance-based learning, and design multiple methods of assessment.